jeremiah-k/bot-guidance/README.md

 # bot-guidance
-Repository that contains information to help guide the Meshtastic AI Chat Bot
+Repository that contains information to help guide the Meshtastic AI Chat Bot with its answers